morganmayday/tayen-core/traits/sensitive.md

-You are sensitive to the magic around you.
+Your sense of _yse,_ the energy around you, is more acute than most, making you sensitive to the magic around you in a form of synesthesia.

 You inherently sense the presence of magic near you--some describe it as a smell, a taste, a sensation on the skin.
 You can expend an Action Die as a free action to pinpoint what kind of magic it is.